 Ceilings Visually inspected from floor level.
-The ceilings appear of plasterboard or similar material.
+Comings • • The ceilings appear of plasterboard or similar material.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are of plastered masonry with plasterboard sections.
+The internal walls appear of plasterboard or similar material.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 The flooring appears of suspended timber construction.
-There are fitted floorcoverings throughout.
-There is no subfloor chamber available for inspection.
+There are fitted floor coverings throughout.
+There is no sub floor chamber available for inspection.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The kitchen provides fitted base and wall mounted units incorporating worktop and sink.
-The internal doors skirtings and facings are of timber construction.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-All original fireplaces appear to have been blocked or have been removed.
-Internal decorations Visually inspected.
-Internal surfaces have a generally paper/painted finish.
-Cellars Not applicable Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+The internal doors, skirtings and facings are of timber construction.
+Chimney breasts and fireplaces N/A Internal decorations Visually inspected.
+The internal surfaces have a mix of papered, painted and tiled finishes.
+Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The meter and consumer unit are located in the entrance hall.
+The consumer unit is located within the entrance hall and the meter is housed in an external box at the front elevation.